ADHD or ADD Treatment for Children

 - Limit physical activity in the evening.

-Studies show that what, and when, you eat makes a difference when it comes to managing ADD/ADHD.
+Studies show that what, and when, you eat makes a difference when it comes to managing ADHD.

-- Check your child’s zinc, iron, and magnesium levels.
-Many children with ADD/ADHD are low in these important minerals.
-Boosting their levels may help control ADD/ADHD symptoms.
+Check your child’s zinc, iron, and magnesium levels.
+Many children with ADHD are low in these important minerals.
+Boosting their levels may help control ADHD symptoms.
 Increasing iron may be particularly helpful.
 One study found that an iron supplement improved symptoms almost as much as taking stimulant medication.

-Although there are many ways you can help a child with ADD/ADHD at home, you may want to seek professional help along the way.
-ADD/ADHD specialists can help you develop an effective treatment plan for your child.
-Since ADD/ADHD responds best to a combination of treatments and strategies, consulting several specialists is advisable.
+Although there are many ways you can help a child with ADHD at home, you may want to seek professional help along the way.
+ADHD specialists can help you develop an effective treatment plan for your child.
+Since ADHD responds best to a combination of treatments and strategies, consulting several specialists is advisable.

-To find ADD/ADHD treatment providers, you may want to contact:
+To find ADHD treatment providers, you may want to contact:

-- Your primary care physician or your child’s pediatrician
+- Your primary care physician, your child’s pediatrician, local hospitals, or clinics

 - Your insurance company